elliot-nelson/throttlefn-js/README.md

 #### concurrent / n

-Prevents more than _n_ concurrent executions of the provided functions.
+Prevents more than _n_ concurrent executions of the provided function.
 Additional calls to the function will queue up behind the running calls and execute in the order they were received.